gidden/cyclopts/docs/theory/f_th_reactor_supply.rst

 ~~~~~~~~~~~

 In addition to a raw throughput capacity constraint of 800 t/yr of material,
-recycle facilities requesting material will be supply a fissile content demand
+recycle facilities requesting material will supply a fissile content demand
 constraint with the coefficient and RHS are shown below, where
 :math:`\bar{\epsilon} r_{commod}` is the mean quantity of fissile materail of
 the primary supplier to given requester, and :math:`r_{commod}` is the relative